-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$149.9 million, or
+Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$ million, or

-\$174.6 million, if the underwriters exercise their option to purchase additional ADSs in full, based upon an assumed public offering price of \$36.90 per ADS, which was the last reported sale price of the ADSs on the NASDAQ on November 16, 2016, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+\$ million, if the underwriters exercise their option to purchase additional ADSs in full, based upon an assumed public offering price of \$33.80 per ADS, which was the last reported sale price of the ADSs on the NASDAQ on November 9, 2016, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use the net proceeds from this offering to develop our drug candidates and for working capital and other general corporate purposes.
-We will not receive any proceeds from the sale of ADSs by the selling shareholders.
-See "Use of Proceeds" for additional information.
+See "Use of Proceeds"

+for additional information.